erikkaashoek/Tapr-VNA/ReadMe.txt

  The PC software builds on  Microsoft Visual C++ 2010 Express (free) and probably also on the newer free versions The Arduino SW is normal arduino C++ and does run on any Arduino UNO or NANO or similar

+ VNAR4.zip contains a ready to run executable (no installation needed).
+Due to the build in simulator (the mockup dialog) you can run and test the program without HW